PSI Comp 80

+The PSI Comp 80 was a home computer sold by Powertran starting in 1979.
+It was sold in the form of a kit of parts for a cased single-board home computer system.

+The system was based on a Z80 microprocessor addressing a mixture of 8 KB of system RAM and EPROM, plus 2 KB of video RAM.

+It used a National Semiconductor MM57109N as a mathematical co-processor to speed up calculations.

+History and specifications

 In 1979, the British magazine Wireless World published the technical details for a "Scientific Computer".
 Shortly afterward the British firm Powertran used this design for their implementation, which they called the PSI Comp 80.
-It was sold in the form of a kit of parts for a cased single-board home computer system.

-The system was based on a Z80 Microprocessor addressing a mixture of 8 KB of system RAM and EPROM, plus 2 KB of Video RAM.

-It used a National Semiconductor MM57109N as a mathematical co-processor to speed up calculations.